This post may contain affiliate links. Please read my disclosure and privacy policy.

 No Electric Mixer and No Chilling Required

 You read correctly: this shortbread cookie dough is made with MELTED coconut oil.
-No electric mixer required.
+No electric mixer (hand mixer or stand mixer) required.
 A bowl, a spoon, and about 30 seconds of stirring are all that you need for the preparation.

 Moreover, the dough does not need to chill before baking.

-Simply roll the dough into balls, place on a parchment paper-lined baking sheet, and flatten halfway.
+Simply roll the dough into balls, place on a baking sheet lined with parchment paper or a silicone mat and flatten halfway down (so that they are about 1 cm thick).
 I chose a fork for my flattening, but a cookie stamp, the flat bottom of a measuring cup, or fingertips will also do the trick.

 Let the cookies cool for 10 minutes on the cookie sheet before transferring to a wire cooling rack to cool completely.

 That’s it!
-With minimal time and effort, a dozen delectable shortbread cookies are yours for the eating.
+With minimal time and effort, a dozen delectable grain free and gluten free shortbread cookies, all with a perfect delicate texture, are yours for the eating.

 You can double or triple the recipe according to the needs of your household, or the occasion.